sysfce2/godot-docs/classes/class_vector3i.rst

 Vector3i
 ========

-Vector used for 3D math using integer coordinates.
+A 3D vector using integer coordinates.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-3-element structure that can be used to represent positions in 3D space or any other triplet of numeric values.
+A 3-element structure that can be used to represent 3D grid coordinates or any other triplet of integers.

 It uses integer coordinates and is therefore preferable to :ref:`Vector3<class_Vector3>` when exact precision is required.
 Note that the values are limited to 32 bits, and unlike :ref:`Vector3<class_Vector3>` this cannot be configured with an engine build option.
 Use :ref:`int<class_int>` or :ref:`PackedInt64Array<class_PackedInt64Array>` if 64-bit values are needed.